TheRealKS/2048-solver/README.md

 # Bachelor Thesis project - 2048 solver
 This repository contains the code for my 2048-solver, which uses a reverse shielding architecture.
-Also see my bachelor thesis.
+Also see my bachelor thesis at kimas.dev/thesis.

 # Running
 Install requirements using requirements.txt.
 This code will only work UNIX based systems.